This article was first published on 16 January 2020 and has been updated with additional reporting.

 Paying Your People On Time And Accurately

-While unglamorous, payroll is an important function that conveys your appreciation to your employees.
-Doing payroll well and in a timely manner projects professionalism and trust in your company and you as a boss, so don’t take it lightly!
+While unglamorous, payroll is an important function that is required by law and conveys your appreciation to your employees.
+Doing payroll in an organised and timely manner projects professionalism and trust in your company and you as a boss.

 Need Financing Support During This Period?